BCV-Uniandes/PNG/README.md

 ### Panoptic Marrative Grounding Benchmark

 1. Download the 2017 MSCOCO Dataset from its [official webpage](https://cocodataset.org/#download).
-You will need the train and validation splits' images1 and panoptic segmentations annotations.
+You will need the train and validation splits' images and panoptic segmentations annotations.

 2. Download the Panoptic Narrative Grounding Benchmark and pre-computed features from our [project webpage](https://bcv-uniandes.github.io/panoptic-narrative-grounding/#downloads) with the following folders structure: